Road trip: Wisconsin's concrete art

 apparently is the world's largest scrap-metal sculpture.

 Dr. Evermor's Art Park is seven miles south of Baraboo, next to Delaney Surplus.
-Nothing is labeled, but visitors are free to wander and look when the park is open.
+Nothing is labeled, but visitors are free to wander and look when the park is open; check for hours.